 As in real life, the reasons why people commit suicide often remain unknown.
 This film is about the people left behind and how they cope with their feelings of grief, shock and loss.

-Monsieur Lazhar will be released on 4th May.
+Monsieur Lazhar is released in select cinemas on 4th May 2012.